 The UN stated that out of the 35 instances where the Democratic People’s Republic of Korea (DPRK) cyber actors conducted these attacks, South Korea recorded ten, followed by India, Bangladesh, and Chile which suffered three and two separate attacks respectively.

-Neil acknowledged that so far, the Australian government has been supportive in the fight against cybercrime, by providing the necessary fund to the UN Cybercrime and Anti-Money-Laundering section.
+Neil acknowledged that so far, the Australian government has been supportive in the fight against cybercrime, by providing the necessary funds to the UN Cybercrime and Anti-Money-Laundering section.